hfabio/updater-stuff/README.md

   - apt autoremove
   - apt autoclean
   - clean the /temp/ folder
-- Update vscode
+- Update programs
-  - Download the newest vscode .deb file in /temp/ folder, update it and open afterall
+  - Download the newest .deb file in /temp/ folder, update it and open afterall

 ## How to install
 # All